 Registration / Re-registration

-Contact Information and Hours for the Registration Office
+Contact the Registration Department

-School of Pharmacy 15 Avenue Charles Flahault
+School of Pharmacy 15 avenue Charles Flahault

 34090 MONTPELLIER

-2025–2026 Enrollment: What You Need to Know!
+2026–2027 Enrollment: What You Need to Know!

 School, college, or extracurricular insurance, or liability insurance: an important supporting document

-This type of insurance covers the legal obligation of every individual to compensate others for damages caused by fault, carelessness, negligence, or by objects owned, rented, or borrowed.
+This type of insurance covers the obligation of every individual to compensate others for damages caused by fault, carelessness, negligence, or by objects owned, rented, or borrowed.

-• Be careful not to over-insure yourself: before taking out a policy, check first to see if your comprehensive home insurance or renters’ insurance (or your parents’ policies) already covers your personal life or school-related and extracurricular activities.
+- Be careful not to over-insure yourself: Before purchasing any policy, check first to see if your comprehensive home insurance or renters insurance (or your parents’ policies) already covers your personal life or school-related and extracurricular activities.

-• The certificate must be valid as of the date of registration and must include your first and last name.
+- The certificate must be valid as of the date of registration and must include your first and last name.

-• Professional liability insurance does not meet the requirements for administrative registration.
+- Professional liability insurance does not correspond to the application submitted for administrative registration.

-• Similarly, a membership application or proof of payment of dues does not constitute proof of insurance: neither of these documents is acceptable.
+- Similarly, a membership application or proof of payment of dues does not constitute proof of insurance: neither of these two documents is acceptable.

-• The certificate must include the words “civil liability.”
+- The certificate must include the words “civil liability.”

 Student Life and Campus Services (CVEC)

-2. Keep your certificate; you will be asked to provide it when you register, regardless of whether you are exempt from the fee or not: the certificate is required.
+- Keep your certificate; you will be asked to provide it when you register, whether or not you are exempt from the fee: the certificate is required.

 Depending on your situation, either:

-• You will be asked to pay a flat fee of €105
+- You will be asked to pay a flat fee of 105€.

-• you will be exempt
+- you will be exempt

-If you enroll in multiple programs during the same academic year, this fee is only due at the time of your first enrollment.
+If you enroll in multiple programs during the same academic year, this fee is due only at the time of your first enrollment.

 See:CVEC